 About

-Graduate Program in Food Science
+Graduate Program in Food Science (PPGCAL)

-Levels: Academic Master and Doctorate
+Levels: Academic Master’s and Doctoral Degrees

-Note in the CAPES Quadrennial Evaluation 2017: 6
+Grade in the CAPES Quadrennial Evaluation 2017: 6

-Note in the CAPES Quadrennial Evaluation 2020: 6
+Grade in the CAPES Quadrennial Evaluation 2020: 6

-PROEX Excellence Program
+Academic Excellence Program (PROEX)

-Title Awarded: Master / Doctor in Food Sciences
+Degree conferred: Master / Doctor in Food Sciences

 Concentration Area: Food Science